-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on semi modern/older lines.
-A number of items were noted which have been reflected in the valuation figure.
-In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.
+At the time of inspection the property was found to be reasonably well maintained having due regard to its age and nature.
+The fittings internally were on modern lines with the decoration to an adequate standard.
+A number of items were noted during the inspection which are capable of remedy through routine maintenance and repair.